 Frequently Asked Questions About Keto Fudge

-Traditional fudge is made using sugar and milk.
-However, you can make healthier fudge by melting chocolate chips and adding some coconut oils and flavor.
+Traditional fudge is made using sugar and milk or heavy cream.
+However, you can make healthier fudge by melting chocolate chips or using cocoa butter, and adding some coconut oils and flavor.

 Most fudge needs to be tempered so that part of the liquid is evaporated and it reaches a soft, creamy texture.
 However, you can make “no-bake” or "freezer" fudge that only requires you to melt and then cool the ingredients.